navi-language/website/learn.md

 Use the `let` keyword to declare a variable to an identifier, the variable is mutable.

-> TODO: We will have a `const` keyword for immutable in the future.

 ```nv,no_run
 // main.nv
 use std.io;